Pakistan: Khan's China visit highlights dependence on Beijing | DW | 02.02.2022

 The residents of Gwader recently erupted in protest against the scarcity of pure drinking water, complaining that Chinese investment did not help them get drinking water or improve the province in other ways.

-Some Baloch nationalists fear that if Pakistan defaults on Chinese loans, the communist country will seek mining contracts in the mineral-rich province at an extremely discounted rate, or possibly take over the port.
+Some Baloch nationalists fear that, if Pakistan defaults on loans, China would seek mining contracts in the mineral-rich province at an extremely discounted rate — or possibly take over the port.

-Bengali believes that such suspicions were caused by the secrecy surrounding Chinese development projects and the terms of the loans.
+Bengali said such suspicions were caused by the secrecy surrounding Chinese development projects and the terms of the loans.

-During the Cold War, the US was the main ally of Pakistan, supplying the South Asian country with weapons and military training.
+During the Cold War, the United States was the main ally of Pakistan, supplying the country with weapons and military training.
 Islamabad also joined western military alliances to counter communism.

-The country's ties with the US remained somewhat strained during the 1990's, but it again became Washington's ally in the War on Terror after the September 11 attacks.
+Pakistan's ties with the United States remained somewhat strained during the 1990s, but the country again became Washington's ally in the war on terror after the September 11, 2001, attacks.
 However, following the US pull-out from Afghanistan, the South Asian country is now looking to the East for strategic alliances.

-Talat Ayesha Wizarat, a Karachi-based expert in international relations, said Pakistan is heavily dependent on China because the West did not turn out to be a reliable friend of the country, abandoning Islamabad and hobnobbing with New Delhi, a common foe of both nations.
+Talat Ayesha Wizarat, a Karachi-based expert in international relations, told DW that Pakistan is heavily dependent on China because the West did not turn out to be a reliable ally, abandoning Islamabad and cozying up to New Delhi, a common foe of both Pakistan and China.

-When the IMF offers loans, they attach a lot of strings, she told DW, adding that Western-backed monetary institutions even want to know the details of CPEC projects.
+Wizarat said loans from the International Monetary Fund came with strings attached, and added that Western-backed financial institutions asked about the details of CPEC projects.

-She claims that China does not add conditions to its loans.
+She said China didn't put conditions on its loans.
 "It has already pumped billions of dollars into the CPEC but did not attach strings," Wizarat told DW.

-The US has no interest in the region after the pull-out, she said, adding that Pakistan would need Chinese assistance to bolster its economy, stabilize Afghanistan, promote trade in the region and consolidate its defenses.
+The United States has no interest in the region after pulling out from Afghanistan, she said.
+As a result, she added, Pakistan will need China's assistance to bolster its economy, stabilize Afghanistan, promote trade in the region and consolidate its defenses.

-Wizarat opines that Pakistan can reciprocate Chinese help by allowing Beijing access to the Indian Ocean, supporting China at international forums and providing the shortest routes to the world's second-largest economy.
+Wizarat said Pakistan could reciprocate by allowing China access to the Indian Ocean and supporting the country at international forums.

-Many human rights organizations have, however, accused China of committing flagrant human rights violation against the Muslims of Xinjiang, but the prime minister recently defended the communist country over the issue, accusing the West of adopting a double standard over the rights of Uighur and Kashmiri Muslims.
+Many human rights organizations have, however, accused China of committing flagrant human rights violations against the Muslims of Xinjiang, but Khan recently defended Beijing, accusing the West of adopting a double standard when it came to the rights of Uyghurs in China and Muslims in Kashmir.

-Human Rights Commission of Pakistan co-chair Asad Butt told DW that this exposes the hypocrisy of Khan, amid reports that the Chinese government has been forcing Uighur Muslims to consume what is forbidden in Islam, and interning over a million people.
+Human Rights Commission of Pakistan co-chair Asad Butt told DW that this exposes the hypocrisy of Khan, amid reports that the Chinese government has been forcing Uyghur Muslims to consume foods that are forbidden in Islam, and interning more than 1 million people.

-He added that Khan never uttered a word against the Chinese atrocities.
-However, Mustafa believes that the West is exaggerating the situation in Xinjiang.
+Butt said Khan had never uttered a word about the atrocities committed by China.

+Mustafa said the West was exaggerating the situation in Xinjiang.
 He believes that Beijing wants to modernize the region, and that there are always people who are opposed to such developments.

 Edited by: Leah Carter